 third persons, either in person, by telephone or by letter, or any other

-form of communication, with the Property Appraiser and her deputies, or
+form of communication, with the Property Appraiser and his deputies, or

-any member of any decision-making body under her jurisdiction, or any
+any member of any decision-making body under his jurisdiction, or any

 BCPA employee, where the lobbyist seeks to encourage the change concerning